Student, Educator, Performer, and Curator

 of Indian Classical Music

-As a kid, I always enjoyed singing devotional songs at the local temple, or hitting random pots and pans at home.
+As a kid, I always enjoyed singing devotional songs at the local temple, and hitting random pots and pans at home.
 I started taking tabla lessons, but my passion kept driving me towards singing.
 At the age of three, I was enrolled in the Pandit Jasraj School of Music Foundation, Vancouver.
 I received my preliminary training from Smt.
 Asha Lohia of the Jasraj school, as well as from another local teacher Smt.
 Neeraja Aptikar.
 My association with the school gave me opportunities to learn from my BadeGuruji Pandit Jasraj and other representatives of the Mewati gharana.
 After my association with the school, I took a period of self-study, after which I found amazing Gurus for my intensive training.
 I currently receive taleem in khayal from Pandit Dr. Arun Dravid, and in khayal and dhrupad from Pandit Arijit Mahalanabis.
 I am also fortunate to receive guidance from Pandit Sanjeev Abhyankar.

 I’ve had the privilege to perform for various organizations and festivals across Canada, the United Kingdom, the United States, and India either as both a soloist and an accompanist.
 My first solo performance in India was at the prestigious Pandit Motiram Pandit Maniram Sangeet Samaroh at the age of thirteen.
 Recent performances of note include Chaar Prahar Festival 2020 (Global), Richmond World Festival 2019 (Canada), and UTSAV SpringFest 2018 (U.K.).
 As an accompanist, I’ve performed with BadeGuruji Pandit Jasraj in some of his performances, such as at the Sawai Bhimsen Sangeet Mahotsav, as well as with my other Gurus and various eminent vocalists.